ezbz/gitlabber/README.rst

     -n {name,path}, --naming {name,path}
                             the folder naming strategy for projects (default: "name") -m {ssh,http}, --method {ssh,http}
-                            the method to use for cloning (default: "ssh") -i csv, --include csv
+                            the git transport method to use for cloning (default: "ssh") -i csv, --include csv
                             comma delimited list of glob patterns of paths to projects or groups to clone/pull -x csv, --exclude csv